vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 - `--use-node-agent`: Enable Velero node-agent daemonset.
 At present, Velero File System Backup requires this daemonset, so if you are using File System Backup, it needs to be turned on.
 For the usage and limitation of File System Backup, See [File System Backup](../file-system-backup.md).

-- `--default-volumes-to-fs-backup`: Enable the use of File System Backup to backup all Pod volumes, provided that the `--use-node-agent`parameter needs to be turned on.
+- `--default-volumes-to-fs-backup`: Enable the use of File System Backup to back up all Pod volumes, provided that the `--use-node-agent`parameter needs to be turned on.

-- `--backup-location-config`: Backup the bucket access-related configuration:
+- `--backup-location-config`: Back up the bucket access-related configuration:

   `region`: Tencent cloud COS bucket area, for example, if the created region is Guangzhou, the Region parameter value is "ap-guangzhou".